teemuvh/antonym-substitution/README.md

 # It Is Not Easy To Detect Paraphrases

-The *SemAntoNeg* challenge set is provided in the testsuite directory.
+The *SemAntoNeg version 1.0* challenge set is provided in the testsuite directory.

-*More information coming soon...*
+In the challenge set, a model is supposed to choose the correct sentence out of three options.